sogolsahebi/Threemusketeers-JavaAdventure/doc/s1/sprint1.md

 User Story 5: Audio feature,
 User Story 6: agent feature.

-We decided to add another feature, perhaps using the design pattern 'null pattern' for hint, and perhaps updating AUdio and / or special moves with more features in sprint2.
+We decided to add another feature, perhaps using the design pattern 'null pattern' for hint, and perhaps updating Audio and / or special moves with more features in sprint2.
 We expect to complete about 3/4 or 75% of our game by sprint1, leaving the remaining 25% to be a couple new features and refining old features.